Chao Phraya Bodindechanuchit (Yaem na Nakhon)

-Chaophraya Bodindechanuchit (เจ้าพระยาบดินทรเดชานุชิต), personal name Yaem na Nakhon (แย้ม ณ นคร, also spelled na Nagara) was the Siamese Minister of Defense from August 26, 1921, to August 4, 1926.
+Chao Phraya Bodindechanuchit (เจ้าพระยาบดินทรเดชานุชิต), personal name Yaem na Nakhon (แย้ม ณ นคร, also spelled na Nagara), was the Siamese Minister of Defense from 26 August 1921 to 4 August 1926.

 Biography

 Early years

-Yaem was born on April 21, 1867, as the son of Chaophraya Suthammamontri (Nu Phrom), the governor of Nakhon Si Thammarat.
+Yaem was born on April 21, 1867, as the son of Chao Phraya Suthammamontri (Nu Phrom), the governor of Nakhon Si Thammarat.
 Yaem spent his childhood studying Thai and Khmer and Thai numbers under a few tutors.
 When he was 13, he ordained as a novice monk at Wat Phra Mahathat, Nakhon Si Thammarat province but later moved to Wat Mai Ka Kaew.

 Military service

-Yaem entered government service in 1880 after Somdet Chaophraya Sri Suriwongse recruited him while visiting Nakhon Si Thammarat and brought him to Bangkok.
-Yaem then served under Chaophraya Surawongwaiyawat before becoming a cadet at the Royal Military Academy (now the Chulachomklao Royal Military Academy).
+Yaem entered government service in 1880 after Somdet Chao Phraya Borom Maha Sri Suriwongse recruited him while visiting Nakhon Si Thammarat and brought him to Bangkok.
+Yaem then served under Chao PhrayaSurawong Waiyawat before becoming a cadet at the Royal Military Academy (now the Chulachomklao Royal Military Academy).
 He was the third student there, and studied at the Saranrom Palace until graduating, and was promoted to 2nd Lieutenant on December 1, 1889.
 On November 15, 1892, he was promoted to captain and on May 17, 1900, to Major.
 On December 5, 1897, he received the noble title of Luang Ruapratsapatphon, with a sakdina of 800.
 He was promoted to lieutenant colonel on May 14, 1902 and on September 20, 1901, he had the title of Phra Suradet Nachit and a sakdina of 1,000.

 Yaem was described to serve with honesty and his ability to succeed within the government ranks, eventually making him adjutant of the Army on August 6, 1903 along with a prior promotion on July 16, 1903, to a colonel.
 He also gained the title of Phraya Woradetsakdawut on November 12, 1903.
 In 1902, Yaem oversaw the establishment of the military in Monthon Phayap in the north to suppress the Ngiao rebellion there.
 Later, in 1912, he was named to the tribunal for the court martial of the instigators of the Palace Revolt of 1912.
 He was named a privy councillor of King Vajiravudh, and would also continue in the role under King Prajadhipok.
 He was promoted to Lieutenant General on April 11, 1912.
 He was made Permanent Secretary of the Ministry of Defense in 1910.
 When Vajiravudh introduced the use of surnames in 1912, he granted Yaem's family the surname of "na Nagara" as descendants of the Governor of Nakhon Si Thammarat on June 24, 1913.

 He was then finally promoted to a full general on April 1, 1919.
-Later on, he became acting Minister of Defense on August 26, 1921, and was appointed as minister April 1, 1922.
+Later on, he became acting Minister of Defense on August 26, 1921, and was appointed minister April 1, 1922.
 On November 11, 1922, he was given the title of Chaophraya Bodindechanuchit with a sakdina of 10,000.
 He was a member of Vajiravudh's paramilitary movement the Wild Tiger Corps, and received the rank of major on February 15, 1923.